 Our purpose in making this website is to make the voices of transkids, homosexual transsexuals, directly accessable.
 We prefer to speak about our lives and issues ourselves and we are not helped by having our lives and issues represented and re-interpretted by non-homosexual transsexuals whose histories, motivations, etiology and personal understanding of their transsexuality is different from our own. [emphasis mine]

 According to the site, “transkids.us is written by hsts and is about homosexual transsexuality.”
 Proponents of this term claim this “type” of trans woman is “naturally feminine” from early on, and exhibits “early, extreme, and effortless femininity.”
-Ray Blanchard claims he sees a seemingly close relation between computer nerdiness and “autogynephilia,” a sex-fueled mental illness he created.
+Sexologist Ray Blanchard claims there is a close relation between computer nerdiness and “autogynephilia,” a sex-fueled mental illness he created.
 In fact, Blanchard supporter J. Michael Bailey considers Jenn Ross’ occupation as a computer expert to be a key indicator that someone is not a “homosexual transsexual” under their taxonomy.

 Trans people as a group vehemently oppose the term “homosexual transsexual” and its pejorative baggage, because it identifies trans people by their sex assigned at birth rather than by their gender identity.
 The term is mainly used by a few old-school sexology holdouts in Toronto and their supporters.

 After Denise Magner died in 2012, “autogynephilia” activist Candice Brown Elliott took over the hoax site at age 55.

 Collison, Ken (March 30, 1995) Tea Party Time: Tea party concert broadcast on the internet.
 Humber Et Cetera https://library.humber.ca/digital-archive/sites/default/files/coven/Mar30_95_Vol27_No24.pdf